syncfusion-content/asp.netwebforms-docs/aspnet/ReportDesigner/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create a ReportDesigner in your web application with ASP.NET.
+This section explains briefly about how to create a ReportDesigner in your ASP.NET web application.

 ## Create your first ReportDesigner application in ASP.NET